jonathannilsen/sdk-nrf/include/uart_cobs.rst

 This function may be called multiple times and will store the length of previously written data.
 This means that consecutive calls will result in writing contiguous positions in the buffer.
 The buffer may be reset with :cpp:func:`uart_cobs_tx_buf_clear` if necessary.

-After the buffer is written, it is sent by calling :cpp:func:`uart_cobs_tx_start`, specifying a send timeout.
+After the send buffer is written, it is sent by calling :cpp:func:`uart_cobs_tx_start`, specifying a send timeout.
 The timeout parameter can be set to ``SYS_FOREVER_MS`` to disable timeout.
 The call to :cpp:func:`uart_cobs_tx_start` will COBS-encode the send buffer before transmission.
+Once the transmission is complete, an event :cpp:enumerator:`UART_COBS_EVT_TX<uart_cobs::UART_COBS_EVT_TX>` is sent to the event callback.

+The transmission can be stopped prematurely either due to a user abort or a timeout.
-When transmission stops, an event :cpp:enumerator:`UART_COBS_EVT_TX_END<uart_cobs::UART_COBS_EVT_TX_END>` is sent.
+When this occurs an event :cpp:enumerator:`UART_COBS_EVT_TX_ERR` is generated containing the reason for the stop.
-The event contains an error code that is either negative or zero.
-The following error codes are possible:

-.. list-table:: Reasons and corresponding error codes for stopped transmission.
-   :header-rows: 1

-   * - Reason
-     - Error code
-   * - Transmission completed normally
-     - 0
-   * - :cpp:func:`uart_cobs_tx_stop` was called by the user
-     - -ECONNABORTED
-   * - Transmission timeout (due to flow control)
-     - -ETIMEDOUT

 Devicetree configuration